Multibit-Legacy/multibit-hd/mbhd-brit/README.md

 The process of generating this identifier is not used for any other purpose in applications using BRIT.
 For example, it is not used as part of a wallet persistence mechanism.

 #### 6. Payer encrypts message for Matcher

-The Payer securely obtains the Matcher's GPG public key (`matcher.GPG.public`) and generates an encrypted message as follows:
+The Payer securely obtains the Matcher's PGP public key (`matcher.PGP.public`) and generates an encrypted message as follows:

 ```
-GPG-encrypt(matcher.britVersion | payer.britWalletId | payer.sessionKey,  matcher.GPG.public)     (2)
+PGP-encrypt(matcher.britVersion | payer.britWalletId | payer.sessionKey,  matcher.PGP.public)     (2)
 ```

 This is sent to the machine running the Matcher using a convenient transport mechanism.

-#### 7. Matcher decrypts message and derives AES session key
+#### 7. Matcher decrypts message and derives session AES encryption key

-The Matcher decodes the message using `matcher.GPG.private`.
+The Matcher decodes the message using `matcher.PGP.private`.

-The Matcher generates an AES-256 key `matcher.AES.sessionKey` and encrypts it as follows:
+The Matcher generates an AES-256 key `matcher.AES.encryptionKey` from the `payer.sessionKey` using

 ```
-matcher.AES.sessionKey = AES-encrypt(payer.sessionKey)    (3)
+matcher.AES.encryptionKey = Scrypt(payer.sessionKey)    (3)
 ```

-The purpose of this session key is to encrypt the information returned to the Payer and validates the Matcher is actually the BRIT Matcher as only it has the `matcher.GPG.private` key.
+The purpose of this encryption key is to encrypt the information returned to the Payer and validates the Matcher is actually the BRIT Matcher.
+Only the Matcher has the `matcher.PGP.private` key to decode the message in (2).

 #### 8. Matcher selects Redeemer

-The Matcher calculates a unique ID using
+The Matcher calculates a unique `shortWalletID` using

 ```
-uniqueID = RIPE160(SHA256(payer.britWalletId))    (4)
+shortWalletID = RIPE160(SHA256(payer.britWalletId))    (4)
 ```

 and attempts to locate an existing Redeemer-Payer link using this identifier.
 If this operation does not yield a Redeemer